dimxy/doc-dev/first-cc-heir.md

 It is also necessary to add `heirfund` rpc function definition into the rpc/server.h source file.
 All rpc functions have pretty much the same declaration `UniValue heirfund(const UniValue& params, bool fHelp)`.

-An rpc function implementation is actually two-level.
+An rpc command implementation is actually two-level.
-The first level is short rpc function itself like `heirfund`.
-Its body is added in an rpc source file in rpc/ subdirectory.
-It is short and just checks rpc parameters and needed environment and forward the call to the transacion creation code.
+The first level is short rpc function which name matches to the rpc command name itself like `heirfund`.
+Its body is created in rpc source file in rpc/ subdirectory.
+It is short and just checks rpc parameters and needed environment and forward the call to the transaction creation code what is the second level.

-I created rpc-level code in the wallet/rpcwallet.cpp file although it is much better to create a new rpc source file for this functions.
+I created rpc-level code in the wallet/rpcwallet.cpp file although it is much better to create a new rpc source file for each new cc contract's rpc functions.

 First rpc-level implementation
 ```
-// heirfund command rpc-level implementation
+// heirfund command rpc-level implementation, src/wallet/rpcwallet.cpp
 UniValue heirfund(const UniValue& params, bool fHelp)
 {
     CCerror.clear(); // clear global error object